DulmievMusa/Balls_shooter/README.md

-To turn on or turn off blocks press B
+To turn on or turn off blocks press B (beta version)